The Other Side of Madness: Production

 Several scenes of the film were shot at Spahn Ranch, the location used as the primary residence of the Manson Family, making it possibly the last film to contain footage of the ranch before it was destroyed by a wildfire in September, 1970.
 The film features the song Mechanical Man written and sung by Charles Manson.
 A promotional record featuring both Mechanical Man and another Manson song, Garbage Dump, was later released.
 Due to legal issues, no names, with the exception of "Charlie", are mentioned in the film at any point.
 Producer Wade Williams claimed that legal difficulties threatened any sort of release until he showed the film to the lawyers in the Tate murder trial, all of whom he claimed were "impressed with its accuracy".
 Williams claimed that the film would utilise a technique known as "Auramation" which was described as a "special cellular film treatment designed to heighten or depress the emotions of the viewer by subliminal monochromatic suggestion", although in a 2020 interview, Williams reveled that this was simply fabricated in an attempt to get the film more press attention.

 Release

 The film received a DVD release, under the Helter Skelter Murders title, on October 2, 2001.
 The film was released under its original title on both DVD and Blu-ray on November 24, 2020.

 Reception

 The film received mixed to positive reviews on initial release, with Variety calling it "Far from an ordinary cheapie", and Boxoffice calling it "a well-made film of its type" while also calling its subject matter "unsavory".
 Other reviews were far more critical, with the Kansas City Times calling it a "tasteless movie in every way".
-Retrospective reviews for the film have generally been positive, with filmmaker Alexander Tuschiniski writing that "[the film] can justifiably be called a masterpiece", and critic Brad Jones stating that the film "is at least shot with some level of ambitiousness" while criticising that he felt the film relied too heavily on the audience already being well versed in the facts of the case.
+Retrospective reviews for the film have generally been positive.
+Critic Brad Jones stated that the film "is at least shot with some level of ambitiousness" while criticising that he felt the film relied too heavily on the audience already being well versed in the facts of the case.